Program Number: 31-469-2

 Campus: Beaver Dam

-The Gas Utility Construction and Service Technician program provides theoretical and hands-on training for a career in the natural gas industry.
+The Gas Utility Construction and Service program provides theoretical and hands-on training for a career in the natural gas industry.
 To be successful, individuals must have good eyesight, hearing and manual dexterity, the ability to work in all weather conditions, and to work in a diverse work environment.

 This program prepares graduates for entry-level employment in natural gas construction, heavy equipment operation, service and repair, gas metering and regulation, field engineering, pipeline inspection and underground locating.